Harrisia fragrans: Threats

 Remaining populations of the cactus can now be found in sandy scrub habitat.
 The remaining habitat is degraded with the overgrowth of invasive plant species such as love vine (Cassytha filiformis).
 While the cactus does not like full sun, it also cannot tolerate being shaded out by brush.
 Other threats to the plant have been all-terrain vehicles, herbicides, feral pigs, and hurricane damage from wind and falling branches.
 Populations have been vandalized with machetes.
 Cacti have died from being buried in sand, and have been stolen by cactus enthusiasts and collectors.
 A scale insect (Diaspis echinocacti), sometimes eats the stems of the cactus, and some sort of caterpillar has been noted to inflict some damage.
 Woodpeckers have been observed poking holes in the stems, which injures the plants.
 Most of the remaining populations are within the bounds of a state park, so their habitat is safe from development.

+Taxonomy

+The first description was made in 1920 by John Kunkel Small in Nathaniel Lord Britton and Joseph Nelson Rose's work The Cactaceae.
+Nomenclature synonyms are Cereus fragrans (Small) Little (1945), Cereus eriophorus var. fragrans (Small) L.D.Benson (1969) and Harrisia eriophora var. fragrans (Small) D.B.Ward (2004).